mikepierce/MMGraphFunctions/README.md

 	*g-v<sub>1</sub>* and *g-v<sub>2</sub>*) are isomorphic.

- -  `GraphModel[g]` displays the graph *g* in various different layouts edges and vertices colored with `GraphColor`.
+ -  `GraphModel[g]` displays the graph *g* in various different layouts with the edges and vertices colored with `GraphColor`.

 	`GraphModel[g, n]` displays *n* different layouts of *g* like above.